2014 Thai coup d'état: Interim constitution

 An interim constitution was enacted on 22 July 2014, paving the way for the establishment of a national legislature, a provisional government, and a reform council.
 The draft interim constitution originally required that a draft new constitution be approved by the citizens in a nationwide referendum before it is forwarded to the king for his signature.
 The requirement was disapproved by the NCPO and was deleted.
 Wissanu Krea-ngam, a Chulalongkorn University law lecturer who drafted the interim constitution, explained that the requirement was deleted to avoid "lengthy process".

 Rise of fascism

-The rise of fascism in Thailand began around the coup, first coined by James Taylor of University of Adelaide in 2011, after the junta took control, academics and political commentators started to identify a political system by fascism.
+The rise of fascism in Thailand began around the coup, first identified by James Taylor of University of Adelaide in 2011, after the junta took control, academics and political commentators started to identify this prevalent political movement as fascism.
 Pithaya Pookaman and James Taylor called it 'New Right', consisting of ultraconservatives, reactionaries, semi-fascists, pseudo-intellectuals and former leftists.
 John Draper, an academic and political commentator, noted that the rise of fascism in Thailand began in 2014.
 The King's sufficient economy was mentioned that it serves as one of the ideological foundations of the military regime, and reminiscent of fascist regimes in Europe in the 1930s.